 Yes, you can find it cheaper in some places.
 But, that price range is fairly standard for a relatively high-quality example of eyeshadow.

 That pattern was consistent across the site.
 In some cases, products might be more expensive than you would find in stores, but not excessively so.
 For example, many of the prices were in line with what you might find with Avon, and a considerable number of people do buy Avon makeup regularly.

 One issue is that you can’t know anything about the quality of the products just by looking at the website.
 If the makeup is of good quality, then the pricing is probably about right.
 But, if it’s low quality, then the products are overpriced.

-There isn’t a lot of objective information online offering much indication about quality.
-I did find one positive review at a site called My Eyeshadow Consultant, but it’s still hard to be certain.
+There isn’t a lot of objective information online offering many details about product quality.
+I did find one positive review at a site called My Eyeshadow Consultant and there are some other positive reviews online.
+Still, most of them come from blog writers, so it’s hard to be certain.